-- 1. The DPRP Deferred Principal Loan amount shall be determined by the gross funding gap found in the Total Development Costs with a requirement that the amount will be not less than 20% of gap funding requirement in any development plan where developer equity (net of developer fee) is less than 25% of TDC. - 2.
-Downtown Preservation and Revitalization Program funding in the amount of the DPRP Deferred Principal Loan component will be structured as non-amortizing with a maturity of ten years from closing.

-- 4. Although principal payments on the DPRP Deferred Principal Loan are not required on the loan prior to maturity, interest payments will be due and payable annually based on a rate of the Ten-Year Treasury Note Rate at the time of closing. - 5.
-Partial principal reductions may be made after the fifth anniversary with no prepayment penalty; however, 50% of the loan balance must remain outstanding through the loan maturity date unless the property is sold or refinanced during that period, subject to DIA approval. - The loan balance is due in full upon maturity, sale, or refinancing of the property prior to maturity subject to terms of the disposition and value of the property at the time of such event. - 7.
-Funding derived from DPRP Deferred Principal Loan may not exceed 20% of the Total Development Costs and may not be used on a stand-alone basis.
+- 1. The DPRP Gap Loan amount shall be determined by the gross funding gap found in the Total Development Costs with a requirement that the amount will be not less than 20% of gap funding requirement in any development plan where developer equity (net of developer fee) is less than 25% of TDC. - 2.
+DPRP loan funding in the amount of the DPRP Gap Loan component will be structured as non-amortizing with a maturity of ten years from closing. - 4.
+Although principal payments on the DPRP Gap Loan are not required on the loan prior to maturity, interest payments will be due and payable annually based on a rate of the Ten-Year Treasury Note Rate at the time of closing. - 5.
+Partial principal reductions may be made after the fifth anniversary with no prepayment penalty; however, 50% of the loan balance must remain outstanding through the loan maturity date unless the property is sold or refinanced during that period, subject to DIA approval. - 6.
+The loan balance is due in full upon maturity, sale, or refinancing of the property prior to maturity subject to terms of the disposition and value of the property at the time of such event. - 7.
+Funding derived from DPRP Gap Loan may not exceed 20% of the Total Development Costs.